Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

 \subsection{Remarks}

-\begin{enumerate} \item In \cite{KSZ11} and the respective implementation \emph{ShearLab} a pseudo-polar Fourier transform is used to implement a discrete (or digital) shearlet transform.
-For the scale $a$ and the shear $s$ the same discretization is used.
-But for the translation $t$ the authors set $t_{j,k,m}:=A_{a_j}S_{s_{j,k}}m$ where we in contrast simply set $t_m:=m$ (see (\ref{eq:discrete_t})).
+\begin{enumerate}[(i)] \item In \cite{KSZ12} and the respective implementation \emph{ShearLab} a pseudo-polar Fourier transform is used to implement a discrete (or digital) shearlet transform.
+For the dilation $a$ and shear $s$ the same discretization as before is used.
+But for the translation $t$ the authors set $t_{j,k,m}:=A_{a_j,\frac{1}{2}}S_{s_{j,k}}m$ where we in contrast simply set $t_m:=m$ (see \eqref{eq:discrete_t}).
 Thus, their discrete shearlet becomes

-Since the operation $S_{s_{j,k}}^\tT A_{a_j}\omega$ would destroy the pseudo-polar grid a ``slight'' adjustment is made and the exponential term is replaced by
+Since the operation $S_{s_{j,k}}^\tT A_{a_j,\frac{1}{2}}\omega$ would destroy the pseudo-polar grid a ``slight'' adjustment is made and the exponential term is replaced by

 with $\theta\colon \RR\setminus\{0\}\times\RR \to \RR\times\RR$ and $\theta(x,y) = (x,\frac{y}{x})$ such that